It's, "Another Pleasant Valley Sunday...My thoughts seem to stray to places far away, I need a change of scenery." (With apologies to the Monkees.)

 1/4 c.
 Grand Marnier

-A little Thanksgiving humor (with apologies to Clement Moore):
+A little Thanksgiving humor (with apologies to Clement Moore):'Twas the night of Thanksgiving,

 but I just couldn't sleep.